 Step 1: Write the “Best” First Draft

 One way of writing an effective abstract is to start with a draft of the complete paper and apply the following treatment.
 At this stage, don’t be overly concerned about the length.
-Just make sure you include all the key information.
+Understanding what to write in the abstract of a research paper is crucial.
+Just make sure you include all the key information listed below:

 - Highlight the objective and conclusion that are in the paper’s Introduction and Discussion.

 - Bracket information in the Methods section of the paper that contains relevant keyword information.

 - Highlight the results from the Discussion or Results section of the paper.